DabKickDeveloper/Sample-Dabkick-Video-Player/README.md

 # Compiling and running

 To compile and run the sample app, select and run the app configuration in Android Studio.
 The sample app will install and run on a connected Android device.
-We recommend using a physical device if possible and 2 devices in order to test the functionalities yourself.
-Ensure that your device is with an API of atleast 14.
+We recommend using a physical device if possible and 2 devices in order to fully test the functionalities of the dabkick player.
+Ensure that your device is with an API level of atleast 14.

 Once run successfully, you should be able to see the home page as below.